 The more opportunities students have to handle operations, the more they can notice and understand the relationships between them.
 Students may even use addition or subtraction strategies to solve multiplication and division.

-In the primary division, students have made connections between operations through various activities.
+In the Primary Division, students have made connections between operations through various activities.
 For example, they know that addition and subtraction are inverse operations and that addition is commutative.
-Over time, they develop their number sense and operations sense and gradually use them before performing operations.
+Over time, they develop their number sense and operation sense and gradually use them before performing operations.
 This practice, while often informal and mental, is still essential to understanding the relationships between numbers and between operations.

 Addition and Subtraction